dandi/dandi-cli/docs/source/modref/dandiapi.rst

 This module provides functionality for interacting with a LINC Data Platform server via the REST API.
-Interaction begins with the creation of a `DandiAPIClient` instance, which can be used to retrieve `RemoteDandiset` objects (representing dataset on the server) and `BaseRemoteAsset` objects (representing assets without any data associating them with their Dandisets).  `RemoteDandiset` objects can, in turn, be used to retrieve `RemoteAsset` objects (representing assets associated with datasets).
+Interaction begins with the creation of a `DandiAPIClient` instance, which can be used to retrieve `RemoteDandiset` objects (representing datasets on the server) and `BaseRemoteAsset` objects (representing assets without any data associating them with their Dandisets).  `RemoteDandiset` objects can, in turn, be used to retrieve `RemoteAsset` objects (representing assets associated with datasets).
 Aside from `DandiAPIClient`, none of these